 Dr. O’Connor offers Toronto Psychological Assessments for children, adolescents and young adults who live in the Toronto or surrounding area.
 Her Psychological Assessments increase understanding of the psychological concerns that surface in children, adolescents and young adults.
 An assessment can also reveal what is contributing to and maintaining these concerns, and lead to evidence based interventions to help.

 Dr. O'Connor's Toronto Psychological Assessments integrate a brain/behavior focus and explore various neuropsychological concerns.
 These include neurocognitive strengths and weaknesses, as well as learning and academic issues, and social, emotional and behavioral concerns.
-Standardized tests include measures of IQ and/or cognitive ability, academic skill levels (e.g. math, reading, spelling and written language) and tests of memory, visual-motor/spatial skills, executive functions and problem solving skills, as well as non-verbal and verbal ability.Dr.
+Standardized tests include measures of IQ and/or cognitive ability, academic skill levels (e.g. math, reading, spelling and written language) and tests of memory, visual-motor/spatial skills, executive functions, processing speed and problem solving skills, as well as non-verbal and verbal ability.Dr.
 O'Connor's psychological assessments also explore social, emotional and behavioral concerns.

 These include concerns related to anxiety, depression or attention problems, or acting out behaviors, such as aggression, bullying, or defiance.
 Social skills may also be a focus of concern, as well as issues related to emotional regulation and impulse control problems.

 A psychological assessment explores concerns in these psychological areas, and numerous others.
 The psychological assessment helps"get to the root of the problem" and what is contributing to and maintaining it, and leads to evidence based solutions to address it.